 Free Gingival Grafts

 In this case, the tissue for grafting is taken from the palate directly and then attached to the recessed gum area.
 The procedure leaves the wound open and is usually more painful.
 A free gingival graft can be used for patients with thin gums when additional tissue is needed in order to enlarge the gums.

-During this procedure, the tissue is taken from gum around or near the damaged area.
+During this procedure, the tissue is taken from the gums around or near the damaged area.
 The pedicle is partially cut leaving one edge attached.
 Then, the gum is pulled over to cover the root and stitched.
 Pedicle graft can be done only when a patient has enough gum tissue around the affected tooth.

 Soft Tissue Graft Aftercare

-During the healing process (usually it lasts 4-8 weeks) soft tissues matures and binds the root surface and surrounding bone surface.
+During the healing process (which usually lasts 4-8 weeks) soft tissues mature and bind the root surface and surrounding bone surface.
 The most important part of healing is the formation of new vessels that supply blood to the area.
 During the first weeks after the procedure you should eat soft foods and avoid brushing and flossing the gum line near the affected area.
 You may also be prescribed to rinse your mouth with a special rinse to block plaque creation during the healing process.
 Over-the-counter painkillers will help you feel more comfortable for a few days following gum surgery.

 Pinhole Technique for Gum Recession

 Traditionally, soft tissue graft was the only way to treat gum recession.
-In our dental office, we can offer you an alternative procedure with less invasive option – a pinhole technique.
-The Pinhole technique doesn’t requires incisions, stitches, donor tissue and long recovery time.
+In our dental office, we can offer you an alternative procedure with a less invasive option – a pinhole technique.
+The Pinhole technique doesn’t require incisions, stitches, donor tissue, or a long recovery time.
 During the procedure, a tiny hole is made in the affected gum.
-Through the hole your emergency dentist will expand or loosen your gum tissue to make it cover an exposed part of the tooth root.
+Through the hole, your emergency dentist will expand or loosen your gum tissue to make it cover an exposed part of the tooth root.
 Then, small collagen strips are used to help the gums stabilize.
 One of the biggest advantages of the pinhole technique is that a hole heals quickly – usually during one night.
 The procedure has a high success rate of achieving stable, long-lasting results and a beautiful smile.